Main Content

 Cast Iron

-To clean a cast iron skillet, there are a couple of things to keep in mind to properly clean it.
-To start, pour a half cup of kosher salt onto the skillet and then rub it with a paper towel; this removes any dust, or impurities.
-Once this is done, wash it with hot, soapy water and then dry it immediately.
+When it comes caring for cast iron, there are a few things to keep in mind.
+Cast iron skillets should never soak in water because cast iron can rust if exposed to water for an extended period of time.
+To properly clean a cast iron skillet, pour a half cup of kosher salt onto the skillet and then rub it with a paper towel; this removes any dust or impurities.
+Once this is done, wash it with hot, soapy water and dry immediately.
 After much use, you may need to oil the pan with vegetable or canola oil, and you may even need to heat the pan in an oven at 450° for 30 minutes until the surface is darker than when it started.

 Types of Cast Iron